norhther/WordleSolver/README.md

-# Wordle Solver AI Bot
+# Wordle Solver Bot

-An AI-powered Wordle solver that efficiently guesses the correct word using entropy-based calculations.
+A Wordle solver that efficiently guesses the correct word using entropy-based calculations.
 Optimized for large word lists (80,000+ words) with caching for fast initial guesses.

 ## Features